 On September 11, 2011, the Newark City Council was on the verge of passing landmark legislation: The Save Our Water Ordinance.
-This ordinance would effectively guard the city’s public watershed from corporate privatization.
+This ordinance would guard the city’s public watershed from corporate privatization.
 I spoke before the city council in favor of the proposed legislation.

 MUA’s do not work: to see, look no farther than Pennsylvania’s capital, Harrisburg.
 In 1992, the cash-strapped city sold its garbage incinerator for 42 million to The Harrisburg Authority, their MUA.
 The incinerator, already plagued with problems, only further deteriorated under private hands.